childcaremap/NYCdaycare/README.md

 Located home-based child care information for download (or API access) on NY State Open Data Portal: https://data.ny.gov/Human-Services/Child-Care-Regulated-Programs/cb42-qumz

-Current status is that we map the daycare centers, provide basic information (phone number, capacity, age range, etc).
-Ranking based on summarization of health inspection results is still work in progress.
+Current status is that we map the daycare centers, provide basic information (phone number, capacity, age range, etc) and we provide filter options.
+Ranking based on summarization of health inspection results is  work in progress.

 Attempts to get data released though NYC Open Data Portal failed, therefore we are scraping the data where necessary (basic information for home-based day cares is available, see above).